evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

+[Regenerative braking](../../../../technology/regen/) is available in several modes.
+The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
+In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
+You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).

 ## Exterior

 You can choose between 6 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.
+The tailgate is electric powered.

 There is only one roof for this model.